 Answer: b) The number of frames per second

 Description: Frame rate in echocardiography refers to the number of frames (individual images) displayed per second.
-A higher frame rate allows for smoother and more accurate real-time imaging.
+A higher frame rate allows for smoother and more accurate real-time imaging. - What phenomenon occurs when ultrasound waves encounter a boundary between two tissues with different acoustic properties?

 a) Reflection